List of Desperate Housewives characters: George Williams

-George places an engagement announcement in the newspaper, prompting his ex-fiancée, Leila Mitzman, to warn Bree that George is unstable.
-Bree dismisses Leila's concerns, choosing to believe George's claim that Leila is obsessed with him.
+After George places an engagement announcement in the newspaper, his ex-fiancée, Leila Mitzman, warns Bree that George is unstable.
+However, George claims that it is Leila who is obsessed with him.

-The relationship continues to deteriorate when Bree and George go out for dinner, and George pressures her to wear the engagement ring.
-Bree refuses, and her old college boyfriend, Ty Grant, approaches their table.
-Bree introduces George as a "good friend," but George insists they are engaged, leading Bree to dance with Ty.
-Enraged, George retrieves Bree's engagement ring from her purse and demands she wear it, ultimately assaulting Ty.
-Bree ends the engagement and orders George to leave.
-In retaliation, George steals Ty's valet ticket and speeds off in his car.

-Bree visits Dr. Goldfine in the hospital and, during their conversation, realizes that George was the one who attacked Dr. Goldfine.
-She notifies the police, who then arrive at George's house and seize his bicycle as evidence.

-George retreats to a hotel where Bree is co-hosting a charity event, and sends her a note through a bellman.
-In the note, George reveals he is committing suicide via pills and includes his room number, hoping Bree will come to save him.
-Bree visits his room but refuses to call for help when George declines to take responsibility for Rex's death.
-George dies from the overdose.
+After a fight at a restaurant about Bree not wearing her ring, wherein he assaulted her old college boyfriend, she ends the engagement and orders George to leave.
+Later, when Bree realizes that George was the one who attacked Dr. Goldfine.
+She notifies the police, and George retreats to a hotel where Bree is co-hosting a charity event.
+He sends her a note through a bellman telling her he is committing suicide, and includes his room number, hoping Bree will come to save him.
+Bree goes to his room but refuses to call for help when George declines to take responsibility for Rex's death.
+George dies from overdosing on pills.

-George makes his final appearance in the series finale as one of the ghosts watching over Susan as she leaves Wisteria Lane.
+George appears amongst other deceased characters in the series finale.